0%

 Now that you have a good understanding of your window options, what else should you look for?
 Here are some tips.

-• ENERGY STAR and NFRC labels: Energy Star label means your windows meet the EPA’s minimum standard for insulating in your area.
+• ENERGY STAR and NFRC labels: The Energy Star label means your windows meet the EPA’s minimum standard for insulating in your area.

 • In colder climates, consider gas-filled windows with low-E coatings to reduce heat loss.
 You can also get a low U-factor for better thermal resistance.
 U-factor is the rate at which the window conducts non-solar heat flow.